PlasmaControl/DESC/README.md

 ### Python files

-DESC.py is the main script which calls the following supplemental scripts:
+DESC.py is the main script which computes and plots equilibrium solutions.
+The following files contain supplemental functions:
 - backend.py - set of core functions and jax/numpy compatibility layer
 - boundary_conditions.py - functions for calculating boundary errors
+- continuation.py - calls the optimization routine and functions for perturbing solutions
 - field_components.py - functions for calculating B and J components
 - gfile_helpers.py - functions for reading/writing gfiles for tokamak GS equilibria
 - init_guess.py - functions for generating initial guesses for the solution
 - input_output.py - functions for reading/writing input/output
 - nodes.py - functions for generating collocation nodes
 - objective_funs.py - assembles the objective functions to be minimized
-- plotting.py - routines for plotting solutions and their errors
+- plotting.py - functions for plotting solutions and their errors
 - zernike.py - Zernike/Fourier transforms and basis functions

 ### Benchmarks

-Sample VMEC input files are contained in [benchmarks/VMEC/inputs](https://github.com/ddudt/DESC/tree/python/benchmarks/VMEC/inputs), and their corresponding wout files are in [benchmarks/VMEC/outputs](https://github.com/ddudt/DESC/tree/python/benchmarks/VMEC/outputs).
+Sample VMEC input files and their corresponding wout files are contained in [benchmarks/VMEC](https://github.com/ddudt/DESC/tree/python/benchmarks/VMEC).
-The equivalent DESC input files are contained in [benchmarks/DESC/inputs](https://github.com/ddudt/DESC/tree/python/benchmarks/DESC/inputs), and the solution outputs are saved in [benchmarks/DESC/outputs](https://github.com/ddudt/DESC/tree/python/benchmarks/DESC/outputs).
+The equivalent DESC input files are contained in [benchmarks/DESC](https://github.com/ddudt/DESC/tree/python/benchmarks/DESC).

 ### Documentation